The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western galactic hemisphere: Purity of the cluster catalog

 The \erass catalog was optimized for high completeness by selecting cluster candidates above a low extent likelihood threshold $\mathcal{L}_{\rm ext}>3$.
 The trade-off is high contamination.
 Using this selection, we expect from simulations \citep{Seppi2022} that only $\sim$50\% of the extended sources are genuine galaxy clusters above the approximate \erass flux limit of $F_{500}\approx4\times10^{-14}$ ergs s$^{-1}$ cm$^{-2}$ \citep{Bulbul2023}.
 Most other sources are misclassified point sources, such as AGNs (and stars).
 A smaller contribution comes from random background fluctuations \citep{Seppi2022}.

-In the optical, these contaminants can either have a non-detection of a red sequence with \eromapper (2,497 \erass extended sources in the LS footprint, see Section \ref{subsec:CTPs})\footnote{There is also the possibility that the X-ray signal originates from a real cluster whose redshift is much higher than the local limiting redshift of the LS.}, or be associated with an overdensity of red galaxies.
+During the optical identification of these contaminants, it can either happen that no overdensity of red-sequence galaxies is found and the cluster candidate is discarded (2497 \erass extended sources in the LS footprint, see Section \ref{subsec:CTPs})\footnote{There is also the possibility that the X-ray signal originates from a real cluster whose redshift is much higher than the local limiting redshift of the LS.}, or the contaminant can be associated with an overdensity of red galaxies.
 In the latter case, these are either (a) line-of-sight projections of galaxies that are not bound to one cluster or (b) real overdensities of red galaxies around AGN as galaxies tend to cluster.
-We consider these sources as contaminants because the X-ray signal is not associated with the ICM.
+We considered these sources as contaminants because the X-ray signal is not associated with the ICM.

 To quantify the remaining contamination in the \erass cluster catalog after our optical identification procedure, we introduce a mixture model in \cite{Ghirardini2023} \citep[see also][]{Bulbul2023}.
 It compares the properties of contaminants to those of clusters and attributes a probability $0\leq P_{\rm cont}\leq 1$, quantifying how likely each individual cluster is to be a contaminant.
 A detailed mathematical description of this mixture model can be found in \cite{Ghirardini2023}.
-In this work, we provide details on the optical properties of the contaminating sources and how they are used to estimate the contamination probability of the \erass clusters.
+In this work, we provide details on the optical properties of the contaminating sources and how they were used to estimate the contamination probability of the \erass clusters.